Latitudinal gradients in species diversity: The generality of the latitudinal diversity gradient

 An extensive meta-analysis of nearly 600 latitudinal gradients from published literature tested the generality of the latitudinal diversity gradient across different organismal, habitat and regional characteristics.
 The results showed that the latitudinal gradient occurs in marine, terrestrial, and freshwater ecosystems, in both hemispheres.
 The gradient is steeper and more pronounced in richer taxa (i.e. taxa with more species), larger organisms, in marine and terrestrial versus freshwater ecosystems, and at regional versus local scales.
 The gradient steepness (the amount of change in species richness with latitude) is not influenced by dispersal, animal physiology (homeothermic or ectothermic) trophic level, hemisphere, or the latitudinal range of study.
 The study could not directly falsify or support any of the above hypotheses, however, results do suggest a combination of energy/climate and area processes likely contribute to the latitudinal species gradient.
 Notable exceptions to the trend include the ichneumonidae, shorebirds, penguins, and freshwater zooplankton.
+Also, in terrestrial ecosystems the soil bacterial diversity peaks in temperate climatic zones, and has been linked to carbon inputs and the microscale distribution of aqueous habitats.

 Data robustness

 One of the main assumptions about latitudinal diversity gradients and patterns in species richness is that the underlying data (i.e., the lists of species at specific locations) are complete.
 However, this assumption is not met in most cases.
-For instance, diversity patterns for blood parasites of birds suggest higher diversity in tropical regions, however, the data may be skewed by undersampling in rich faunal areas such as Southeast Asia and South America.
+For instance, diversity patterns for blood parasites of birds suggest higher diversity in tropical regions, however, the data may be skewed by under sampling in rich faunal areas such as Southeast Asia and South America.
 For marine fishes, which are among the most studied taxonomic groups, current lists of species are considerably incomplete for most of the world's oceans.
 At a 3° (about 350 km2) spatial resolution, less than 1.8% of the world's oceans have above 80% of their fish fauna currently described.